 As the next screen appears, the user is invited to confirm the ownership of his website, either by directly uploading the HTML file in the root directory (in the ideal scenario would be using FTP), or choosing the alternate meta tag method suggested to him.

-In order to simplify the process of adding meta tags to the site, we recommend you to install the Insert Headers and Footers plugin, and copy-paste Google’s meta tag inside.
+In order to simplify the process of adding meta tags to the site, we recommend you to install the Insert Headers and Footers plugin (check many other great business plugins), and copy-paste Google’s meta tag inside.
 The tag will look quite similar to the following:

 <meta name="google-site-verification" content="VerificationKeyCode"/>